 Having the option to use half the grill is handy if you only want to cook a couple of sausages or brown a slice of cheese on toast.

-A zigzag line at the top with a fan below means that the grill and fan is on at the same time.
+A zigzag line at the top with a fan below means that the grill and fan are on at the same time.
 The fan spreads the grill’s heat, making it less fierce.

 This means it's good for cooking through thicker pieces of meat or fish without heating up the whole oven or burning the top.